helenamMm/model-controller-backend-api/README.md

 # 🌟 **Model-Controller Backend API** 🌟

-Welcome to the **Model-Controller Backend API**, a clean and well-structured backend built with **PHP** to handle requests and manage resources seamlessly. 🚀 This project showcases a robust **Model-Controller architecture** for efficient resource management and scalability.
+This project is a backend API built with PHP, following a Model-Controller architecture to ensure a clean and organized code structure.
+The API is designed to handle requests and responses for managing resources efficiently. 🚀
 ---

 ## ✨ **Key Features**